Where to find the best pizzas in Hanoi?

 I would not say that they are as good as the top recommendations in this article, but they’re definitely a solid option for people looking for a “classic pizza” in the city center.

 The service was also notably welcoming, and they have a cute balcony overlooking Nam Ngư Street.
+Just note that the area has become more touristy over time, and the pricing reflects that.

 We like: